Crock Pot Temperatures

 Squeezed between no time and no money, we've become a nation of people living on highly processed, low nutrition foods.
 Dinner is something we grab through a drive-up window, pop in the microwave or pour out of a box.

-It's cheap and convenient, but eating calorie dense, nutritionally empty convenience foods isn't how you build a lean, healthy body.
+It's cheap and convenient, but eating calorie-dense, nutritionally empty convenience foods isn't how you build a lean, healthy body.
 Unless you've got the money and willpower to only order healthy food, at some point you've got to do a little cooking.
 (Or convince someone you know to do the cooking for you.)

 To give people better options, I've been posting a new healthy recipe on my website, one each week, for more than a decade now.
 Over the last year, I've noticed an interesting trend.
 With recipes broken down a dozen different ways, fully a third of the visitors in my recipe section go to one area.
-That's the recipes for meals made in a slow cooker, also known as a crock pot.
+That's the recipe for meals made in a slow cooker, also known as a crock pot.

-It's a really convenient way to cook.
+It's a convenient way to cook.
 Put all the ingredients into a pot, turn it on and leave it.
 A few hours later you've got a hot and delicious meal.
 But with so much interest in those recipes, I've started to get a lot of the same questions about crock pot cooking in general.
 So I'd like to offer a few tips to help you get the most out of your slow cooker.

 Find out what temperature your crock pot cooks at.
 When you turn it on low, it's supposed to cook at 200 degrees Fahrenheit.
 High is designed to be 300 degrees Fahrenheit.
 However, some newer machines cook at higher temperatures.
 Here's how to figure out what yours is.